How You’re Secretly Slowing Down Your Metabolism

 Resistance training involves exercising with weights and this can help to prevent a metabolic decline.

-While cardio does help to burn calories during a session, resistance training can continue to burn calories after said session.
+While cardio does help to burn calories during a session, resistance training can continue to burn calories after the said session.
 Resistance training is done to increase muscle mass and having muscle mass actually speeds up your metabolic rate.

 Living a sedentary life